andreterceiro/dio-claro-spring--java-spring/README.md

 I had to generated a little different starter because some version change between my generation and the generation of the teacher while he was recording the class:

 ![my first steps initializer](images/my-first-steps-initializer.png)

+I versioned the generated starter with the name `generated-initializer.zip` in the root directory.
+I extracted this zip file with the name `project-generated-with-initializer`, also in the root directory.